Trust Funds Aren’t Just for the Rockefellers

 You could establish a trust fund for your son or daughter and each Christmas, transfer $13,000 worth of cash, stocks, bonds and real estate to it with instructions that no payments should be made to your child until they turn 65 years old, effectively creating a private retirement pension plan beyond the reach of creditors!

 You could put a family lake house in a trust to ensure that each of your kids have the right to use the property each year and that it cannot be sold.

-I could have been a trust attorney and been perfectly happy (as long as I, myself, were independently wealthy).
+I could have been perfectly happy in an alternative life working as a trust attorney (as long as I, myself, were independently wealthy).
 These structures interest me that much, especially for use in conjunction with private investments where family control is vital.